MrSkip/excelorm/README.md

     *OUTPUT:* {**1**=[2, 3, 10, 11, 12], **4**=[5, 6, 13, 14, 15], **7**=[8, 9, 16, 17, 18]}

-More examples with annotation processing you can find at file annotations.md or go to the test folder to explore even more test examples.
+More examples with annotation processing can be found at file `annotations.md` or go to the test folder to explore even more test examples.

-If you like it, please give a star to the project and feel free to submit a pull request to any part of the project what can be improved.
+If you like it, _please give a star_ to the project and feel free to submit a pull request to any part of the project that can be improved.

 `Enjoy :)`